coopersully/halara.net/content/english/updates/_index.md

 ---
 title: "Updates"
-subtitle: "All of Halara's changelogs and updates."
+subtitle: "All of Halara Network's changelogs and updates."
 # meta description
 description: "This is meta description"
 draft: false